andreasdr/minitscript/README.md

 This is the home of MinitScript - The mini C++ transpileable scripting language.

 This document and repository is WIP.
-Expect a BETA release around 2025-03-01.\
+Expect the 1.0 release around 2026-01-01.\
-See section 1.3. for 1.0 BETA release TODO list.
+See section 1.3. for 1.0 release TODO list.

 # 1. Introduction